benji2505/mostwo/README.md

 # MoSTwo

-A Python application for surface mapping and visualization.
+A Python application for automation inspired by ANN, the call back pattern, but focused on hardware and software automation.

 ## Project Structure